-Stanford's Earth Systems in Hawaii Program is an interdisciplinary program that investigates the Earth sciences, life sciences, and Hawaiian culture to address environmental issues that arise from the interaction between man and nature.
+Stanford's Wrigley Field Program in Hawaii Program is an interdisciplinary program that investigates the Earth sciences, life sciences, and Hawaiian culture to address environmental issues that arise from the interaction between man and nature.
 The program is designed for students interested in Earth systems, biology, geological and environmental sciences, and cultural anthropology.
-Led by Stanford faculty with extensive research and teaching experience in Hawaii, up to 20 students will spend 10 weeks working, studying, and living on the islands of Hawaii and Kauai.
+Led by Stanford faculty with extensive research and teaching experience in Hawaii, 20 students will spend a full quarter working, studying, and living on the islands of Hawaii, Oahu, and Kauai.

-The 10-week Wrigley Field Program in Hawaii takes place on the islands of Hawaii (the Big Island) and Kauai.
+The quarter-long Wrigley Field Program in Hawaii takes place on the islands of Hawaii (the Big Island) and Kauai.